- What is the Canadian Partnership Against Cancer?

 - A corporate plan that is submitted annually to Health Canada.

 The Partnership’s Board of Directors is highly engaged in the Partnership’s work and is a key mechanism for overseeing the organization’s accountability to Canadians.
-Reflecting the diversity of stakeholders in the cancer community, the Board of Directors includes federal and provincial government appointees, regional representatives, policy experts and leaders in cancer control, representatives from the Canadian Cancer Society and the Canadian Association of Provincial Cancer Agencies, and individuals providing expertise, perspectives and insights from the patient, survivor and Aboriginal communities.
+Reflecting the diversity of stakeholders in the cancer community, the Board of Directors includes federal and provincial government appointees, regional representatives, policy experts and leaders in cancer control, representatives from the Canadian Cancer Society and the Canadian Association of Provincial Cancer Agencies, and individuals providing expertise and insights from the patient, survivor and First Nations, Inuit and Métis community perspective.
 Highlights of Board meetings are available online.

 The Partnership’s Board of Directors is responsible for the overall governance of the organization including strategic leadership and direction, monitoring and assessing performance, financial oversight, and oversight of management.
 The Board meets four times per year and has the following sub-committees: Executive, Performance, Finance & Audit, Human Capital and Governance & Nominating.
 From time to time, the Board creates ad-hoc or time-limited oversight committees to ensure more detailed reviews of progress monitoring and risk management through planning and implementation.
 The Board appoints an external auditor annually and receives the auditor’s report to ensure that best financial practices are observed.
 Highlights of Board meetings are made publicly available.